markjivko/kronup-php/docs/Api/DeepContextApi.md

 ## `delete()`

-> Delete value item

-Delete a value item from Deep Context
+> Deep Context Delete a value item from Deep Context

 {: .new-title }
 > #️⃣ Execute example in terminal